STEP NO. 4 | Taking the Leap

 But, thoughts are also pervasive.
 In an instant, a new thought could get you stuck once again.

-To get unstuck, become aware of thinking traps that may be preventing you from pivoting your career...
+To get take the leap, become aware of thinking traps that may be preventing you from pivoting your career...

 The thoughts that hold you back are excuses.